runtimeverification/javamop/README.md

 4. Build the AspectJ project using ant.
 You can execute the command ``ant`` at the top level of the AspectJ repository.

-5. Deploy the Aspect's libraries.
+5. Deploy the AspectJ libraries.
 If the previous step is successful, there will be a new folder called `aj-build` appearing at the top level of the repository.
 Add all the jar files in `<path-to-AspectJ-repository>/aj-build/dist/tools/lib` to your